last authored:

 Pupillary dilation

-Acute glaucoma is associated with increased intraocular pressure following obstruction of the outflow of aqueous humor.
-This is most often due to a narrowed anterior chamber.
+Acute angle glaucoma is associated with increased intraocular pressure following obstruction of the outflow of aqueous humor.
+This occurs when the space between the iris and the trabecular network narrows.

 Optic neuropathy due to .
 Canals of schlemm